Indwelling catheters can be used short-term or long-term.

 Long-term: These are only considered as a last resort.
 They are used to manage intractable urinary incontinence, where a chronic debilitating illness restricts ability to use the toilet or commode, in some cases where there is neurological disease or spinal cord injury or you are unfit to undergo an operation.
 Long term catheters can be urethral or suprapubic (inserted via the abdomen into the bladder).

 You might need to have an indwelling catheter temporarily, after an operation, for example.
 However, generally an indwelling catheter generally stays in place for long periods of time.
-Sometimes people with significant bladder problems opt for an indwelling catheter after discussion with their healthcare professional agreeing that it is the best way to manage the problem, in which case you may have an indwelling catheter for a longer period of time / the rest of your life.
+Sometimes people with significant bladder problems opt for an indwelling catheter after discussion with their healthcare professional agreeing that it is the best way to manage the problem, in which case you may have an indwelling catheter for a longer period of time or the rest of your life.

 How Is An Indwelling Catheter Inserted?
 Will I Need An Operation?